GABusta/api_places/README.md

 # Geospatial Places Finder

 This application queries the Google Places API to gather information about specific business queries in various locations.
-The results are saved in an Excel file.
-The center locations to make the neccesary queries are created using `gmsh` so in that way a grid of points that maps the region is provided.
+The results are saved in a CSV file.
+The center locations for these queries are generated from a grid of points using `Gmsh`, which divides the region into smaller sections.
+These sections are then used to calculate the `centers` and the `radius` for the queries.

 ![Example Image](img/mesh.png)